 I'll scroll it again on TV tonight.

-He now is working to make masks using his MyPillow.com facilities.
+He now is working to make masks using his mypillow.com facilities.

-Uh, just two companies, and I just wanted to give a tip of the hat to both of them.
+Just two companies, and I just wanted to give a tip of the hat to both of them.

-Uh Mike, tell us what you're doing in your factories in Minnesota.
+Mike, tell us what you're doing in your factories in Minnesota.

 I've got everybody working.

-Uh, we're up to about 10,000 masks a day.
+We're up to about 10,000 masks a day.

-I want to get up to 50,000 or as many weeks as we can produce.
+I want to get up to 50,000 or as many as we can produce.

-I reached out uh to the president, let him know this.
+Sean, I want to quickly say something that if I can, I reached out to the president, let him know this.

-What we're hearing, what we are hearing is with his approval rating, these it's with the fake news out there.
+What we're hearing, what we are hearing is with his approval rating, with the fake news out there, these are people down the left.

 I got a text from a friend of mine.

-He's hailing this crisis like a champ.
+He's handling this crisis like a champ.

 I think he's winning me over.

-So I'm glad you're back in the middle of the state.
+So I'm glad you're here.

 I didn't even pick this up today.

-He responded to a comment from the president on in my interview last night about the thousands of ventilators not being used.
+He responded to a comment from the president in my interview last night about the thousands of ventilators not being used.

 This is his answer.

-Yeah, they're in stockpile, but stockpile.
+Yeah, they're in stockpile.

-Uh that's where they're supposed to be because we don't need them yet.
+That's where they're supposed to be because we don't need them yet.

-We need them for the apex.
+We need them for the Apex.

 They mailed them 4,000 more today.

-Oh, these people piss me off.
+These people piss me off.

 You guys are up there.

-And this I tell us about it.
+And tell us about it.

-Yeah, you have two different masks that you need to create.
+Yes, you have two different masks that you need to create.

-One is a containment mask, is that uh surgical mask variant that's not approved by the FDA because that will take upwards of forever with our current bureaucracy.
+It's that surgical mask variant that's not approved by the FDA because that will take upwards of forever with our current bureaucracy.

 You know, my mom is a nurse right now fighting on the front lines because all of her nurses are getting sick.